 Sir Malcolm is Chair of the NHS England Board.
 He is also a barrister and a member of the Bench of Middle Temple.
 As an academic lawyer he specialised in planning, property and environmental law, and was Professor of Land Economy at Cambridge from 1991-2003.
 From 2003-2013 he was the President and Provost of UCL (University College London).
 He has served as Chair of the Local Government Commission for England, of the Agriculture and Environmental Biotechnology Commission and the Russell Group.

-He is currently a trustee of Somerset House, a director of Genomics England Ltd; a board member of the University Grants Committee of Hong Kong; and a UK Business Ambassador.
+He is currently a trustee of Somerset House; a board member of the University Grants Committee of Hong Kong; and a UK Business Ambassador.
 He is Chancellor-Elect of the University of York.